-All volunteers must complete a Volunteer application each school year, at www.cguhsd.org/employment.
+All volunteers must complete a Volunteer application.
 Once the application is completed, it is the Site Administrations decision whether or not to approve the application.
-If the application is approved, the Human Resources shall ensure fingerprinting is completed.
-Human Resources shall verify fingerprints have been completed through the AZDPS online system for background check in accordance with A.R.S.
+If the application is approved, the Site Administration shall ensure fingerprinting is completed.
+Fingerprints and application will be forwarded to Human Resources to review, submit fingerprints to the Department of Public Safety for background check in accordance with A.R.S.
 15-512.
 The volunteer will then be placed on the next available governing board agenda for approval.
-Once the volunteers background has been cleared and has been board approved, a volunteer Identification Badge can be issued through the site bookstore.
+Once the volunteer has been approved by the board and cleared through the Department of Public Safety, a volunteer Identification Badge will be issued through the site bookstore.